LoRAD PRO

 01

-A: Our sensor features 30 counts per hour per pCi/L sensitivity, compared to the ANSI/AARST minimum standard of 2 CPH.
+A: Our Radon sensor features 30 counts per hour per pCi/L sensitivity, compared to the ANSI/AARST minimum standard of 2 CPH.
 This exceptional sensitivity enables detection of even minor radon fluctuations.

 02